 Rainy days happen in Nashville often than you’d want it.
 And when the rain starts, it might last for days.
-Ouch… Not something you’d wish to have on your visit to Music City.
-But even though outdoor activities don’t look attractive any longer, there are still plenty of places to visit in Nashville on a rainy day.
+Ouch… Not something you’d wish to have during your visit to the Music City.
+But although outdoor activities don’t look attractive any longer, there are still plenty of places to visit and things to do in Nashville on a rainy day.

-HERE ARE OUR BEST PICKS OF PLACES TO VISIT IN NASHVILLE ON A RAINY DAY:
+TOP 7 PLACES TO VISIT AND THINGS TO DO IN NASHVILLE ON A RAINY DAY

 1. Ryman Auditorium

 One of the best places to visit in Nashville on a rainy day is Ryman Auditorium.
 The truth is, it should be your first place to explore regardless of the weather conditions.
 Better known as home of the Grand Ole Opry, a weekly American country music stage concert, the auditorium tells you more about the musical side of the city than any other museums.